 Entities like ASUG US that one would think would focus on this issue give it no coverage.
 I checked their website for “support problem” and did not find a single article.
 ASUG US’s perspective can be neatly summarized as the following:

 “Oh give me a home where the buffalo roam,

 And the skies are not cloudy all day.”

 It works best if you sing this little ditty.
 Holding hands with a group in a school play is even better.
 Oh yes, it all good in the mind of ASUG US.
 (If ASUG US had a mascot, it would be an ostrich or maybe a lap dog.)

 How can this be?

 - Is ASUG paying attention to the SAP’s customers concerns or are they censored by SAP?

 - Does ASUG have even the tiniest percentage of independence from SAP?

 ASUG US spends most of its time getting SAP customers all bubbly on new SAP applications.
 They are so censored on anything negative about SAP that they are a user group in name only.
 I have coined a new term for ASUG US.
 It is “SAP Marketing Apparatus Part Deux.”
-Any attendance of ASUG events or reading of ASUG articles should be framed regarding ASUG simply being another marketing arm of SAP.
+Any attendance at ASUG events or reading of ASUG articles should be framed regarding ASUG merely being another marketing arm of SAP.
 SAP does not need yet another marketing arm to get their message across and to censor all criticism.

 There is no way around it.
 SAP’s support is both expensive and of poor quality.
 It is of poor quality universally and is not a competitive offering.